Misha Antonich has been tenured at CCSF since fall 2011. He's been teaching at SFSU since fall 2013. He previously taught at SFSU from 2004-2005.

 Dr. Compesi’s primary teaching assignment is in the areas of video production and editing, and media ethics.
 Dr. Compesi is author of Video Field Production and Editing, 7th edition and co-author of Introduction to Video Production: Studio, Field and Beyond.
 In 2007, Dr. Compesi was recognized as the outstanding Media Arts professor in the California State University System at the CSU annual Media Arts Festival.

 Marie Drennan teaches courses in scriptwriting for radio and television, writing for interactive and new media, and analysis of the social impact of new media/social media technologies.
+Professor Drennan will be on sabbatical for the Fall 2017 semester.

 Marty Gonzalez is weekend anchor of KRON 4 Morning News Weekend.
 He has also traveled the world as a reporter, and he now inspires his students to create quality broadcast journalism.